-Our life together is being reimagined as we gradually begin to emerge from our Covid-19 cloisters.
+Our life together is being reimagined within our Covid-19 cocoons.

 I know I am feeling possibilities I did not 60 days ago; I wonder if you too have been nudged toward something new in the space of being removed from “busyness” as usual.

 New rhythms for daily life have been born for many of us while sheltering in place.
 Perhaps the slower, more deliberate — even drawn out — pace of moving through each day has delighted you in ways that surprise you.
 Perhaps your heart has been awakened in the spaciousness of an empty calendar that first annoyed you, but now holds a mysterious alluring aliveness.